MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/deploy-file-collaboration.md

 If you require people outside your organization to authenticate, *Anyone* links will not be available to users and you'll be able to audit guest activity on shared files and folders.

 Though *Anyone* links do not require people outside your organization to authenticate, you can track the usage of *Anyone* links and revoke access if needed.
-If people in your organization frequently email documents to people outside your organization, *Anyone* links may be a better option.
+If people in your organization frequently email documents to people outside your organization, *Anyone* links may be a better option than emailing an attachment.

 If you want to allow *Anyone* links, there are several options for a more secure sharing experience.

 You can restrict *Anyone* links to read-only.
 You can also set an expiration time limit, after which the link will stop working.

 Another option is to configure a different link type to be displayed to the user by default.
 This can help minimize the chances of inappropriate sharing.
 For example, if you want to allow *Anyone* links but are concerned that they only be used for specific purposes, you can [set the default link type](https://docs.microsoft.com/sharepoint/change-default-sharing-link) to *Specific people* links or *People in your organization* links instead of *Anyone* links.
 Users would then have to explicitly select *Anyone* links when they share a file or folder.

+You can also use data loss prevention to restrict *Anyone* link access to files that contain sensitive information.

 ***People in your organization* links**